hackclub/hackclub/workshops/login_auth/README.md

 Now you need to work on both the functions you assigned to HTML buttons (`login()` and `logout()`).

 ##### Function login()
 A user can sign-in only if their record is stored in Firebase.
-So, firebase has a property called [`Sign-in existing user`](https://firebase.google.com/docs/auth/web/start#sign_in_existing_users) as existing users can sign-in through input fields.
+Firebase has a method called [`Sign-in existing user`](https://firebase.google.com/docs/auth/web/start#sign_in_existing_users) that allows existing users to sign in using their email address and password.

-Now you need to create two variables in `login()` named `userEmail` and `userPass` which get email and password values from the input fields with IDs `email_field` and `password_field`.
+Now you need to create two variables in `login()` named `userEmail` and `userPass`.
+They get email and password values from the input fields with IDs `email_field` and `password_field`.

 ```javascript
 function login(){